Impact Wrestling Genesis (2018)

-The 2018 Genesis was a special episode of Impact! and the eleventh Genesis professional wrestling event produced by Impact Wrestling, which took place on November 8, 2017, at the Aberdeen Pavilion in Ottawa, Ontario, Canada.
-The event was aired on television on Pop TV on January 25, 2018.
+The 2018 Genesis (aka Impact!: Genesis) was a special episode of Impact! and the eleventh Genesis professional wrestling event produced by the Impact Wrestling promotion, which took place throughout November 8–10, 2017 at the Aberdeen Pavilion in Ottawa, Ontario, Canada and aired on Pop on January 25, 2018.

 Five matches were contested at the event.
 The main event was a Six-Sides of Steel match, in which Eli Drake successfully defended the Global Championship against Alberto El Patron and Johnny Impact.
 Also on the undercard, Moose defeated Lashley, Matt Sydal defeated Ethan Carter III to win the Grand Championship and Laurel Van Ness retained the Knockouts Championship against Allie.
 The event also featured highlights of an X Division Championship match between Taiji Ishimori and Andrew Everett, which took place at a Pro Wrestling Noah event on January 6.

 Genesis was notably the last event to date to use the six-sided ring; Impact Wrestling would revert to using the four-sided ring beginning with the January 10, 2018, Impact! television tapings.

+Production

+Background

+On September 18, 2017, it was announced that Impact Wrestling would hold the Bound for Glory pay-per-view event on November 5, and subsequent tapings of its television program Impact! from November 6 to November 10 at the Aberdeen Pavilion in Ottawa, Ontario, Canada.